Parkside, South Australia: Parks

 One of the largest parks in Parkside is Howard Florey Reserve, on the corner of Campbell Road and Fullarton Road.
 Henry Codd Reserve lies between Maud Street and Fuller Street and connects via a walking trail to the Leicester Street playground.
 There is also Mcleay Park, lying between George Street and Jaffrey Street.
 Most of these parks are fenced in, making them suitable for small children.
 All have their own playgrounds.

 Entertainment

 Slingsby Theatre Company, an internationally touring theatrical company, has its home on Glen Osmond Road.
 The company seeks to "...lovingly craft original, beautiful, complex, life-affirming, heartfelt, richly rewarding, emotive and bold theatre for adults and young people...".

 Transportation

 Roads

 The suburb is serviced by several main roads.
 Unley and Fullarton Roads connect the suburb to the Adelaide city centre.
 Glen Osmond Road passes beside Parkside, linking the inner southeast of metropolitan Adelaide to the South Eastern Freeway.

 Public transport

-Public transport in Parkside is serviced by routes 171 and 172, run by the Adelaide Metro.
+Public transport in Parkside is serviced by routes 170, 171, 171A, 172 and 173, run by Adelaide Metro.
+Along the borders of the suburb (Glen Osmond Road and Unley Road), there are more bus services.
+Glen Osmond Road is serviced by routes T800, T801, T842, T863, N801, 801, 830F, 840X, 841F, 860F, 861, 863, 865, and school bus route 870.
+Unley Road is serviced by routes 190, 190B, 195, 195F, 196, 196F, and school bus route 674.

-The Glenelg tram line is also very close to Parkside and there was once another tram line running south from the city.
+The Glenelg tram line is also very close to Parkside.
+There was once many other tram lines running south from the city down Duthy Street, terminating at Kingswood.
+Trams also ran along Glen Osmond Road to Glen Osmond, Fullarton Rd to Springfield, and Unley Rd to Mitcham.
+While these lines did not directly serve Parkside, they ran along the border, and were useful towards customers.
+These tramlines were operated by private companies, and later joined up with the Municipal Tramways Trust to form a larger network.
+The tram lines were later ripped up in the 1950's and 60's, along with many other Adelaide tram routes.